jjerxawp/CryptoFlow/README.md

 ## Overall Architecture
 ![CryptoFlow-Architecture](https://private-user-images.githubusercontent.com/91967861/311826037-cdc1e338-10b9-4c35-89d9-0b3fbf0303f1.png?jwt=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJnaXRodWIuY29tIiwiYXVkIjoicmF3LmdpdGh1YnVzZXJjb250ZW50LmNvbSIsImtleSI6ImtleTUiLCJleHAiOjE3MTAxODIxMzAsIm5iZiI6MTcxMDE4MTgzMCwicGF0aCI6Ii85MTk2Nzg2MS8zMTE4MjYwMzctY2RjMWUzMzgtMTBiOS00YzM1LTg5ZDktMGIzZmJmMDMwM2YxLnBuZz9YLUFtei1BbGdvcml0aG09QVdTNC1ITUFDLVNIQTI1NiZYLUFtei1DcmVkZW50aWFsPUFLSUFWQ09EWUxTQTUzUFFLNFpBJTJGMjAyNDAzMTElMkZ1cy1lYXN0LTElMkZzMyUyRmF3czRfcmVxdWVzdCZYLUFtei1EYXRlPTIwMjQwMzExVDE4MzAzMFomWC1BbXotRXhwaXJlcz0zMDAmWC1BbXotU2lnbmF0dXJlPTZlNzdiNTQ5MDE3OTA3Y2U3Yjg0NzllMWMzYzUzYzZjMzUwNjRlZjY1MWU5NGIyZDhkZjc1YWZmYmQ5YmRhYzAmWC1BbXotU2lnbmVkSGVhZGVycz1ob3N0JmFjdG9yX2lkPTAma2V5X2lkPTAmcmVwb19pZD0wIn0.74s6Yf-QOfYliEBJwDimHvQIARAvKIJttNcz_AUa2QI)

-In the Docker environment, our stack comprises Airflow running in Celery executor mode, leveraging Postgres and Redis as a queue for task management.
+In the Docker environment, our stack comprises Airflow running in Celery executor mode, using Postgres as backend and Redis as a queue system for task management.

-Additionally, Kafka is employed in a single Kafka single Zoo configuration to offload work, serving as a reliable messaging system.
+Additionally, Kafka is employed in a single Kafka single Zookeeper configuration to offload work, serving as a reliable messaging system (can easily scale out by adding more Kafka server to the docker compose file).

 As this is a demonstration project, a standalone Spark cluster is utilized for data processing, omitting Hadoop for simplicity.
+Besides, you can also easily scale out by adding more worker in the docker compose file.

 Once processed, data is dumped into MongoDB for storage and further analysis.